AGNES TAM

 I once heard that there are two kinds of philosophers: those who simplify the world for you and those who tell you the world is messier than you think.
 I aspire to be a third kind, showing the complexities of the world in clear ways and through that, opening up new ways to dwell.
 For that reason, while I engage in a considerable amount of abstract conceptual analysis, it is always informed by and returns to concrete lived experience.

 Since my research draws a lot on empirical sciences and literary works, I feel most at home in interdisciplinary environments.
 And I'm lucky to have been able to work in such.
 After completing my MSc in Political Theory at the London School of Economics and Political Science and PhD in Philosophy at Queen's University under the supervision of Will Kymlicka, I have worked at the Social Justice Centre of Concordia University as a Postdoctoral Fellow and the Research Group on Constitutional Studies at McGill University as a Banting Postdoctoral Fellow.
-Now at the Department of Philosophy and the Calgary Institute for the Humanities of the University of Calgary, I enjoy thinking with literary scholars, historians, and political scientists about narrative politics.
+Now at the Department of Philosophy and the Calgary Institute for the Humanities of the University of Calgary, I enjoy working with literary scholars, historians, and political scientists on my new SSHRC-funded project "Toward Narrative Democracy: A New Ethical Model of Inclusive Belonging".

 TEACHING